Prospective Graduate Students

 - Obtain three or more letters of recommendation, two of which must be from academic sources.

 - Write a comprehensive Personal Statement detailing relevant experiences, personal interests, and career goals.
 Indicate in your personal statement the members of the faculty with whom you would like to work.

 - Send all undergraduate and graduate transcripts.
 A psychology major is neither weighted preferentially nor required, as long as the applicant has a solid background in psychology.

 - Any materials that are not submitted online (e.g., letters of recommendation) should be submitted to the Graduate School in a single packet.
-Do not send any documents to the Psychology Department directly.
+Do not send any documents to the Department of Psychological & Brain Sciences directly.
 All supporting documents must first be received and processed by the Graduate School of Arts & Sciences.

-The Psychology Department attempts to provide financial assistance for all doctoral candidates during their period of full-time study.
+The Department of Psychological & Brain Sciences attempts to provide financial assistance for all doctoral candidates during their period of full-time study.
 Types of assistance available to doctoral candidates typically include Teaching Fellowships and/or Research Assistantships.
 Financial support usually covers tuition remission and a living stipend.
-Financial Assistance for students in the MA Program is not available within the Psychology Department.
+Financial Assistance for students in the MA Program is not available within the Department of Psychological & Brain Sciences.
 For more information regarding financial support, please consult the Graduate School of Arts & Sciences Financial Aid site.